Banjo-Kazooie: Nuts & Bolts: Gameplay

 The player uses a vehicle editor (pictured) to construct vehicles.

 Banjo-Kazooie: Nuts & Bolts is a 3D platform game in which the player controls the bear-and-bird duo of Banjo & Kazooie to construct vehicles and complete challenges.
 The player finds or earns vehicle components and blueprints across six worlds to give their vehicles new traversal abilities and complete further challenges.
 The story is set eight years after Banjo-Tooie (2000).
 Banjo and Kazooie's archenemy, the witch Gruntilda, returns to their homeland Spiral Mountain for revenge.
-The Lord of Games ("L.O.G."), who claims to have created every video game, interrupts them and proposes a vehicle-based competition with the winner to own the mountain.
+The Lord of Games ("L.O.G."), a computer-like being who claims to have created every video game, interrupts them and proposes a vehicle-based competition; the winner will receive the deed to Spiral Mountain, while the loser will be forced to work in his factory.

 The player starts in the hub world, Showdown Town, a city where they can explore and converse with non-player characters (NPCs).
 The player uses vehicle components—of which there are more than 1,600 options—to build vehicles including automobiles, helicopters, submarines, hovercraft, boats, and aeroplanes in Mumbo's Motors, a workshop in the hub.
-Another character in the hub lets the player purchase additional vehicle parts and blueprints.
+Another character in the hub, Humba Wumba, sells the player additional vehicle parts and blueprints.
 The player can test drive their creations to determine potential improvements.